 This will give you access to a treasure trove of information and insights on customer behavior.
 You can use it to offer a better on-site experience and boost your sales.

-Let’s take a look at how to easily enable customer tracking in WooCommerce.
+In the following sections, we’ll take a look at how to easily enable customer tracking in WooCommerce.
 Here are quick links that you can use to jump ahead to any section:

-Set up Ecommerce Tracking in WordPress with Google Analytics
+- Set up eCommerce Tracking in WordPress with Google Analytics

 The best way to set up WooCommerce customer tracking in Google Analytics is using MonsterInsights.
 It is the best analytics solution for WordPress and helps you set up tracking without editing code.